Alzheimer and Cognitive Decline

 - Which diet to follow in order to reduce inflammatory responses

-- It reduces inflammation by creating low glycemic-impact meals
+- It reduces inflammation by creating low glycemic impact meals with greater dietary variety

 - It tailors sugar intake on an individual basis